Wilbur Hatch: Other professional activities

 Hatch was a member of the executive board of the Composers Guild of America.

 Personal life

 Hatch attended the University of Chicago to study engineering, but music fully occupied his life.
 One of the highlights of his college education was that he wrote the music for the annual Blackfriar's show, the University's dramatic organization.
-In 1922, Hatch graduated from the University of Chicago with a degree in chemical engineering and with High Honors and a Phi Beta Kappa Key.
+Hatch graduated from the University of Chicago in 1922 with a degree in chemical engineering, with High Honors, and a Phi Beta Kappa Key.

 Hatch was married to Margaret Mathews of Grinnell, Iowa.
-They had three children together: Robert Allen (born in 1932), Nancy Margaret (born in 1934) and Margaret Ann (born in 1944).
-He is buried at Mountain View Cemetery in Altadena, California.
+They had three children: Robert Allen (born in 1932), Nancy Margaret (born in 1934) and Margaret Ann (born in 1944).
+Hatch is buried at Mountain View Cemetery in Altadena, California.